allcentury/switch_gear_shoryuken-middleware/README.md

 # SwitchGearShoryuken::Middleware

-This gem is the middleware to use SwitchGear with Shoryuken.
-It allows you to specify circuit breakers for each worker class you have with it's own config.
-You should configure it like so:
+This gem provides a middleware to use SwitchGear with Shoryuken.
+It allows you to specify circuit breakers for each worker class and define its own config.
+You can configure it like so:

 ```ruby
 # config/intializers/switch_gear.rb